 Because ext4 is a refurbishment of technology developed in the early 1990s, it has limited capacity to manage modern loads of data.
 Its once-helpful journaling system now slows down its processes as it stores more data.
 Plus, ext4 can support a file size no larger than 18 terabytes, making it a modest storage space for a contemporary data-driven, digital company.

-Check how XCubeNAS help you to do data management by embedding ZFS inside.
+Check how XCubeNAS and XCubeNXT help you to do data management by embedding ZFS inside.